StephenBooysen/dt-architecture-artifacts/client-extensions/vscode/README.md

 ## License

-This extension is part of the Architecture Artifacts project and follows the same license terms.
+This extension is part of the Design Artifacts project and follows the same license terms.